-- Enrollment in a current semester is terminated, requiring the student to leave MVNU immediately upon notice by MVNU staff. - Registration for a future semester is suspended until the account is made current. - Interest is assessed on any outstanding balance to the extent legally allowed. - A collection agency is engaged and the student charged any fees associated with the use of such an organization, including attorney fees and court costs. - MVNU withholds transcripts or diplomas. - MVNU requires the execution by the student of a promissory note for the amounts owed.
+- Enrollment in a current semester is terminated, requiring the student to leave MVNU immediately upon notice by MVNU staff. - Registration for a future semester is suspended until the account is made current. - Interest is assessed on any outstanding balance to the extent legally allowed. - A collection agency is engaged and the student charged any fees associated with the use of such an organization, including attorney fees and court costs. - MVNU can withhold transcripts or diplomas under certain circumstances. - MVNU requires the execution by the student of a promissory note for the amounts owed.